TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

 ![RadialDirod](/assets/Electronics/RadialDirod.jpg)

 I made static electricity machines.
 That thing above is called a Radial Dirod and can produce 30,000 volts.
 I also made a Wimshurst machine, another type of static electricity machine that can produce 40,000 volts.
+It was made with a phonograph record.
 I don't have a picture of the one I made, but you can see some here:
 <p>Wimshurst machines <a href="https://en.wikipedia.org/wiki/Wimshurst_machine" target="_blank">wikipedia.org</a><p>

 I got a small lathe and made cute metal things.
 And thanks to the Army I learned how to fix cameras, fix cars, and get a degree in Television Engineering.

 Later I started making string art, and carving wood, got myself a large lathe and made artsy metal things.
 I remembered as a teen I burned wood, so tried it again as an adult.
+See My Work Page.

 And then into computers.